Ekin Cheng: Others

 In 2002 Cheng was asked to be the official Ocean Environment Ambassador.
 The Chief Secretary of HKSAR, Anthony Tsang presented the appointment letter.
 At the same press conference WWF also asked Cheng to be their Ambassador with a special interest in the marine environment.
 In this capacity he travelled to WWF's Whale Shark conservation site in 2007.
 TVB's Jade Channel aired the documentary.

-2006 saw the publication of Cheng's first book, 'Looking into Ekin's Eyes'.
-This book was very successful and is now in its third edition.
+2006 saw the publication of Cheng's first book, Looking into Ekin's Eyes.
+This book was successful and is now in its third edition.
 In 2007 a Japanese version of the book was published.

 Endorsements

-Cheng has been asked by numerous companies to endorse their products.
+Cheng has been asked by a number of companies to endorse their products.
 The most notable are Canon IXUS, Seiko, Shiseido JS and HTC.
 In 2008, Kingsoft featured Cheng in their popular online game The First Myth 2 (封神榜II) as "Er Lang Shen" (二郎神) a character in the game.

-Throughout his career Cheng has been featured in many magazines, and photo books, including an autobiography in Yes Idol Magazine (1997).
+Throughout his career Cheng has been featured in a number of magazines, and photo books, including an autobiography in Yes Idol Magazine (1997).